 The original purpose of blockchain entails value transfers without the need for trusted third parties.

-In this lesson, you will learn about the basics of atomic swaps.
+In this article, you will learn about the basics of atomic swaps.

 Moving cryptocurrencies between blockchains